HSD: Training-Free Acceleration for Document Parsing Vision-Language Models with Hierarchical Speculative Decoding: Methodology

 \subsection{Decoupled Speculative Verification}

-Classical speculative decoding refreshes the draft synchronously at every step so that the draft continuation exactly follows the current target prefix.
-In contrast, our setting is \emph{decoupled}: the lightweight pipeline computes fixed drafts \emph{once per page} and they remain unchanged during verification.
-This decoupling introduces misalignment in order, granularity, and span boundaries.
-We therefore design a two-part mechanism: (i) align fixed drafts to the evolving target prefix via a short \emph{reference window}, and (ii) verify \emph{multiple} aligned candidates in one forward pass using a \emph{prefix-tree} formulation with a specialized attention mask.
-See \cref{fig:dsv} for a visualization of decoupled speculative verification.
+Traditional speculative decoding refreshes drafts synchronously at each decoding step, so the draft tokens are conditioned on the currently accepted tokens of the target model.
+In contrast, our setting is \emph{decoupled}: a lightweight pipeline generates the coarse drafts \emph{once per page}, which remain unchanged during verification.
+This decoupling introduces misalignments between the pre-generated drafts and the end-to-end parser’s current generation.
+To address this challenge, we design a two-part mechanism: (i) align drafts to the accepted tokens using a short \emph{reference window}, and (ii) verify \emph{multiple} candidates in one forward pass via a \emph{prefix-tree} formulation with a specialized attention mask. \Cref{fig:dsv} provides an overall visualization of the core mechanism, and we formalize it in the remainder of this section.

-\paragraph{Preliminaries.} For any sequence \(a\), slice notation \(a_{p:q}\) denotes the contiguous subsequence \((a_p,\ldots,a_q)\), and \(|a|\) denotes its length (in tokens).
+\paragraph{\textbf{Preliminaries.}} For any sequence \(a\), the slice notation \(a_{p:q}\) denotes the contiguous subsequence \((a_p,\ldots,a_q)\), and \(|a|\) denotes its length (in tokens).

-\paragraph{Windowed alignment.} At decoding step \(t\), let \(\hat{\mathbf y}_{1:t}\) denote the accepted prefix.
+\paragraph{\textbf{Draft–target matching process.}} At decoding step \(t\), let \(\hat{\mathbf y}_{1:t}\) denote the accepted token sequence of the target model.
 Let \(n\) denote the desired window length.
-As shown in \cref{fig:dsv}(a), we take the reference window to be the most recent \(n\) tokens of the accepted prefix.
+As shown in \cref{fig:dsv}(a), we take a reference window to be the most recent \(n\) tokens of the accepted token sequence.
 Thus, the reference window can be expressed as \(\mathbf w=\hat{\mathbf y}_{t-n+1:t}\).